-Before creating the spread sheet the user must decide how the spread sheet is going to work and what its function is.
-We are going to create a layout of a basic checking account spread sheet to show you some key features of Excel.
+Before creating the spreadsheet the user must decide how the spreadsheet is going to work and what its function is.
+We are going to create a layout of a basic checking account spreadsheet to show you some key features of Excel.
 As you can notice with the bottom example we have created a blue bar to distinguish the categories of the checking account.
 To change the colors of cells you first must highlight the cells you want to change colors.
 Hint if you want to highlight the whole row or column click on the letter or number of the row or column that you want to highlight.
-Once the selected cells have been highlighted on the main tool bar click on Format / Cells / Patterns, under pattern select the color that you would like the cells to be if you do not want the cells to be a completely blue you can also select the pattern in this window as well.
+Once highlighted click on Format, Cells, Patterns, and under pattern select the color or pattern for the cells.

-When creating information on the spread sheets changing the number format may be required to create a dollar format such as $5.45 instead of 5.45 to help readers understand the format.
-Select the cells you want to change the format of and click Format / and within the Number tab as shown below notice the category box that allows you to choose the scheme for the numbers.
-Currently selected is Currency, once selected additional options can be set such as setting the decimal placing value in this case we set the standard decimal of 2, we have also set the symbol to $ to other currencies around the world.
+When creating information on the spreadsheets, changing the number format may be required to create a dollar format, such as $5.45 instead of 5.45, to help readers understand the number value.
+Select the cells you want to change the format of and click Format.
+In the Format Cells window, on the Number tab as shown below, notice the Category section that allows you to choose the scheme for the numbers.
+With Currency, additional options can be set, such as setting the decimal place, which defaults to 2.
+The default symbol is $, which can be changed if desired.

-Freeze is an extremely nice feature that allows you to work with very large spread sheets without losing the capability of seeing what each row represents.
-To create a freeze first highlight the row under the row(s) that you want to freeze.
-For example if you wanted to freeze row number one you would highlight row number two by clicking on number two.
-Once the row has been highlighted click on the drop down menu at the top of the screen that says window then click on freeze.
-Now if you were to put a bunch of information on column and scroll down you will notice that all rows scroll but number one.
-An example of how you can use this is to put your checking account information across as shown in the example below.then freeze row number one then you can have several pages of information that you can scroll down and never lose track of what each column represents.
+Freeze is an extremely nice feature that allows you to work with very large spreadsheets, without losing the capability of seeing what each row represents.
+To create a freeze, first highlight the row under the row(s) that you want to freeze.
+For example, if you wanted to freeze row number one, you would highlight row number two by clicking on number two.
+Once the row has been highlighted, click on the drop down menu at the top of the screen that says window, then click on freeze.
+Now if you were to enter some information in multiple rows of a column and scroll down, you will notice that all rows except row one will scroll down.
+An example of how you can use this is to enter your checking account information in row one, as shown in the example below.
+Freeze row number one, then you can have several pages of information that you can scroll down and never lose track of what each column represents.